gdhorne/cloud-computing-development-environment/README.md

 The message "koding-vm-0 is building now" will be displayed.
 Be patient as your virtual machine is built and initialised.

-When prompted about the GRUB bootloader select the default option by pressing the SPACE key until you see an asterisk (*) appear between the brackets as shown.

-        [*] /dev/xvda (3221 MB; ???)

-Press the ENTER key to continue.

-When prompted about the menu.lst press the ENTER key to accept the default as shown.

-        keep the local version currently installed

 Once the virtual machine instance is ready the sceen changes to a four-pane layout:

 * virtual machines (vms) pane